Mission of the Darians

-"Mission of the Darians" is the ninth episode of the first series of Space: 1999.
+"Mission of the Darians" is the seventh episode of the first series of Space: 1999.
 The screenplay was written by Johnny Byrne; the director was Ray Austin.
 The original title was "Mission of the Darya".
 The final shooting script is dated 7 January 1975.
 Live-action filming took place Friday 10 January 1975 through Friday 24 January 1975.

 Plot

 The Moon is passing a colossal spaceship, Daria.
 Moonbase Alpha picks up a recorded distress call from the ship, telling of heavy damage and casualties.
 A rescue team headed by Commander Koenig flies to Daria in an Eagle, but no one greets them at the airlock.
 The party split up to explore the ship.
 Koenig and Professor Bergman are captured by men in radiation suits.
 Dr Russell and security officer Lowry encounter a pair of mute dwarves, then a band of cavemen-like savages.
 The savages abduct Russell, Lowry and one of the dwarves while the other dwarf hides in the Eagle.
 Returning to the Eagle, Controller Morrow and Captain Carter discover the dwarf and persuade him to take them to their shipmates.

 The savages call themselves "the Survivors" and are led by Hadin.
 They take Russell, Lowry and the dwarf to their camp, where they worship a mural of a god called Neman.
 They declare the dwarf a "mutant" and kill her by placing her in a vaporisation chamber.
 Lowry, who is missing a joint in one of his fingers, is murdered in the same way.
 Russell, who has no birth defects, is spared the chamber but presented to Neman as a sacrifice.
 The Survivors' high priest summons "the Spirits" and the mural opens, revealing radiation-suited crewmen who seize Russell.
 Morrow and Carter attack.
 One of the crewmen is overpowered but the other drags Russell away.
 Morrow goes after them before the hatch closes.